-- 1. The composition of the NIH IRB shall comply with federal regulations regarding membership composition and NIH policy (45 CFR 46.107, 45 CFR 46.303(c), 45 CFR 46.304 and 21 CFR 56.107): - a.
-The NIH IRB shall be composed of no less than five members who are qualified through their experience and expertise, to review research projects in terms of compliance with regulations, ethical principles, applicable laws, and NIH policies.
+- 1. The composition of the NIH IRB will comply with federal regulations regarding membership composition and NIH policy (45 CFR 46.107, 45 CFR 46.303(c), 45 CFR 46.304 and 21 CFR 56.107): - a.
+The NIH IRB will be composed of no less than five members who are qualified through their experience and expertise, to review research projects in terms of compliance with regulations, ethical principles, applicable laws, and NIH policies.
 (See Policy 3014-100 NIH Intramural Research Program's Human Research Protection Program) - b.
-The NIH IRB shall consist of members of various professions, including at least one scientist, one non-scientist, and one member who is not otherwise affiliated with the NIH (e.g., a community member). - c.
-Unaffiliated members will complete the Statement of Status as An Unaffiliated IRB Member as part of the member survey at the time of appointment and annually. - I. Research participants or their immediate family members may be unaffiliated IRB members. - II.
-A member may not be considered "unaffiliated" if they are part of the immediate family of a person who is affiliated with the NIH (e.g. the spouse of a current NIH Principal Investigator (PI)). - d.
-The NIH IRB shall reflect diversity in its membership in terms of experience and expertise and consider race, gender, cultural backgrounds, and sensitivity to such issues as community attitudes as factors in membership selection. - e.
-The NIH IRB shall include representatives who are knowledgeable about the perspective of research subjects and are experienced in working with a category of subjects that is vulnerable to coercion or undue influence, such as children, prisoners, individuals lacking decision-making capacity, or economically or educationally disadvantaged persons. - I. In addition, when the research involves prisoners, the regulatory composition requirements at 45 CFR 46.304 also apply.
-(See Policy
+The NIH IRB will consist of members of various professions, including at least one scientist, one non-scientist, and one member who is not otherwise affiliated with the NIH. - c.
+Unaffiliated members must complete the Statement of Status as An Unaffiliated IRB Member as part of the member survey at the time of appointment and annually. - I. Research participants or their immediate family members may be unaffiliated IRB members. - II.
+A member will not be considered "unaffiliated" if they are part of the immediate family of a person who is affiliated with the NIH (e.g., the spouse of a current NIH employee). - d.
+The composition of the NIH IRB will be consistent with the requirements of 45 CFR 46.107 and 21 CFR 56.107. - e.
+The NIH IRB will include representatives who are knowledgeable about the perspective of research subjects and are experienced in working with a category of subjects that is vulnerable to coercion or undue influence, such as children, prisoners, individuals lacking decision-making capacity, or economically or educationally disadvantaged persons.